jordan-hamilton/162-Lab-1/README.md

 The function takes in the 2D array, which contains the value inside the matrix, and calculate the determinant.
 Afterwards, the function should return the determinant.

-**Note** on how to calculate determinant of 2x2 and 3x3 matrices:
+**Note** on how to calculate determinant of 2x2 and 3x3 matrices: https://www.mathsisfun.com/algebra/matrix-determinant.html

-https://www.mathsisfun.com/algebra/matrix-determinant.html

 **Dynamic Memory**

 The program needs to **dynamically** allocate the 2D array in main function, and free the dynamically allocated memory when it is no longer in use.
-The following link can provide some hint:
+The following link can provide some hint: http://stackoverflow.com/questions/936687/how-do-i-declare-a-2d-array-in-c-using-new

-http://stackoverflow.com/questions/936687/how-do-i-declare-a-2d-array-in-c-using-new

-**The program must use dynamic memory for this lab**.
-This will help you understand how standard containers work.
+**The program must use dynamic memory for this lab.** This will help you understand how standard containers work.

 If memories are allocated but never freed during program runtime, it will cause **memory leak**.
 We will enforce the memory leak check from this lab to future projects/labs.
 If you have memory leaks for lab 1, lab 2, and project 1, you will not be penalized for it.
 From lab 3 and project 2, if you still have memory leaks, TAs will take points off up to 10% of the grade.